 Trump may scare off new investment in Canada: CME

-January 31, 2017 by Andy Blatchford & Mike Blanchfield The Canadian Press
+By Andy Blatchford & Mike Blanchfield The Canadian Press

 Jan.
 30, 2017 – Many large companies are becoming gun-shy about making new investments in Canada because of Donald Trump’s hardline stance on firms investing outside the U.S., says the head of a leading trade and industry group.